Mr Mark Suroweic (Headteacher)

 Mr Simon Hill

-Mrs Rachel Chamberlain
+Mrs Rachel Chamberlain - Staff Governor

 Rachel joined the History Department at Farmor's School in 2018, having previously been an Assistant Headteacher at a Secondary school in Leamington Spa.
-As well as teaching History for over 20 years, she has been a Staff Governor in two other Secondary schools and she is currently also a Governor of a local Primary School.
+As well as teaching History for over 20 years, she has been a Staff Governor in two other Secondary schools and also a Governor of a local Primary School.
 Rachel lives in the local area and has a daughter at Secondary school.
 Aside from her work in the classroom, Rachel plays several musical instruments and enjoys sport, especially tennis.

-Dr Sylvia Bettington - Staff Governor
+Mr Kenny Robins - Staff Governor